Smoking in Australia: The National Tobacco Campaign

-During the initial phase of The National Tobacco Campaign, $4.5 million was bestowed to this campaign by the government for advertising, while the Quit campaigns around Australia contributed $3.29 million.
-It was concluded that during this period, the National Tobacco Campaign decreased the smoking prevalence within Australia by 1.4%, while most importantly stopped 10,000 smokers from being diagnosed with lung cancer, and finally, stopped 2500 possible strokes from occurring.
+During the initial phase of The National Tobacco Campaign $4.5 million was allocated to the campaign for advertising, while the Quit campaigns around Australia contributed $3.29 million.
+It was concluded that during this period the National Tobacco Campaign decreased the smoking prevalence within Australia by 1.4%, with an estimated reduction by 10,000 in lung cancer diagnoses, and an estimated reduction in the number of smoking-related strokes by 2,500.
 It was also found that this campaign allowed 55,000 deaths to be avoided.

-The advertising conducted by this campaign essentially focused on smokers between the ages of 18-40, being highly successful due to the federal, state and lobby groups, working together.
-The advertisements recognised, that in order for an individual to quit smoking, one must achieve new understandings, that by giving up smoking an individual will benefit more than they loose.
+The advertising conducted by this campaign essentially focused on smokers between the ages of 18 and 40, and was considered highly successful due to co-operation between state governments, federal governments, and focus groups.
+The advertisements recognised that smokers could be encouraged to give up smoking by accentuating that in ceasing tobacco use, ex-smokers gain more from the act than they sacrifice.

-The campaign introduced 6 media campaigns (named as 'Artery', 'Lung', 'Tumour', 'Brain', 'Eye' and 'Tar') between the years of 1997 to 2000, while ultimately appealing to smokers of low socioeconomic's, by displaying that these individuals had the highest smoking rates and the highest levels of smoking related diseases.
+The campaign introduced 6 media campaigns (entitled 'Artery', 'Lung', 'Tumour', 'Brain', 'Eye' and 'Tar') between the years of 1997 and 2000, intending to appeal to people of lower socioeconomic status by illustrating that individuals in this cross section of society had the highest smoking rates and suffered the highest levels of smoking related disease.

 Cigarette packaging

-During 2006, a new type of packaging was released for tobacco packaging, consisting of graphical warnings about the consequences of smoking.
-Ever since March 2006, items afflicted with tobacco in any way, that were brought into or manufactured within Australia, needed to display the new graphical images, warning individuals about the dangers of smoking.
+During 2006 new regulations for packaging of tobacco products were introduced, consisting of graphical warnings about the consequences of smoking.
+Since March 2006, items containing tobacco which were imported for sale or manufactured within Australia need to display the confronting images, warning individuals about the dangers of smoking.

-Likewise, the legislation that required all tobacco products to have plain packaging is the Tobacco Plain Packaging Act 2011 and the Tobacco Plain Packaging Regulations 2011, which introduced new requirements of packaging, to tobacco-free products.
+Similarly, legislation requiring plain packaging was enacted through the Tobacco Plain Packaging Act 2011 and the Tobacco Plain Packaging Regulations 2011, which stipulate the use of a particular colour (Pantone 448C), typeface and font sizes, presence and specification of an image depicting disease, and material type and package construction for tobacco products.

-Australia's specifications of packaging tobacco and non tobacco products, is therefore outlined under the Competition and Consumer (Tobacco) Information Standard (2011), which states that graphical images about the negative effects of smoking to the body, must cover 75% of the front, and 90% of the back, of a cigarette packet.
-It also states that these images must also cover 75% of the back of non-tobacco smoking products.
+Australia's packaging specifications for tobacco and tobacco-relate products are outlined under the Competition and Consumer (Tobacco) Information Standard (2011), which requires that graphical images about the negative effects of smoking on the body must cover 75% of the front and 90% of the back of a cigarette packet.
+The standard also states that these images must also cover 75% of the back of non-tobacco smoking products.

-By implementing these specifications onto cigarette packets, studies have shown that young people are less likely to purchase them, as they fail to entice the customers, due to it being perceived as an item of low quality.
+The intention of implementing plain packaging and requiring the use of an unappealing packet colour, and preventing the use of graphical and stylistic elements to differentiate between brands is to reduce the appeal of tobacco products, and to eliminate packaging as a form of promotion or advertising for the product.

+Plain packaging also prevents the use of misleading terms, and reduces subsequent erroneous beliefs held by smokers.